Techmo2/Sobel_Image_Processor/README.md

 For the sake of your sanity, I recommend using smaller images.

 For larger images, larger kernels are required to obtain the desired results.
-The current image uses the 7x7 kernel, more kernels are in the works.
+The current image uses the 7x7 kernel, there is a 3x3 kernel available for smaller images.
+Dynamic sizes are in the works.

 # Planned Features
 * Multithreaded convolution (Somewhat implemented, not functional)